kimdot/kimdot.github.io/_projects/VLHive Digital FX/index.md

 ### Header 3
 Use this to have subsection if needed -->
 ## Contributions

+Deeply involved in the mechanical development, manufacturing planning, and approbations of this next-generation luminaire.
+Working quickly in a cross-functiontal team to release the product withing a one year project timeline.
+Named inventor on a patent-pending technology from this project.

 - Created drawing specifications to ASME Y14.1000 and utilized GD&T ASME Y14.5 as well as DIN ISO 286.
 - Routed cables and made cable / wire harness drawings.
 - Responsible for designing and testing engineering prototypes.